 Zucchini bars are so simple to make with pantry staple ingredients!
 It all comes together quickly and easily with just a few steps.
 For complete ingredient listing and measurements, see the recipe card below.

 - Granulated sugar: Adds the sweetness to the zucchini.

 - Vegetable oil: Add moisture and lightness to the cake.

 - Eggs: Have the eggs at room temperature for better mixing.

 - All-purpose flour: The flour provides structure for the bars.

 - Baking powder: This is the rising agent to help them be fluffy.

 - Ground Cinnamon: Cinnamon is the perfect spice for zucchini.

-- Shredded zucchini about 3 medium: Even extra large zucchini will work for this recipe.
+- Shredded Zucchini: Even extra-large zucchini will work for this recipe.

-- Pecans chopped: Give the zucchini bars texture and crunch.
+- Pecans chopped: These give the zucchini bars extra texture and crunch.